dshaver-ANL/NekMesh/README.md

 Basically a more flexible genbox

-Compile with 'gcc meshgen.c -lm -o NekMesh'
+Run with "NekMesh $casename"

-someday I'll make a makefile...
+someday I'll write a proper makefile...